-Appendix A Forms
+Appendix Forms

-Recommendation/Authorization Form for AP and Advanced Classes 2020-2021
+Recommendation/Authorization Form for AP and Advanced Classes 2021-2022

-Student Name: School Counselor Name: Student I tunie: School Counselor Fune:
+Student Name: School Counselor Name:

 Directions for Students - Select the AP/Advanced class of your choice and complete the Related Information section below.
 Have your parent/guardian sign this form then bring it to your current subject area teacher.
 After you obtain his or her signature, set up a meeting with the recommending teacher listed below.
 The recommending teacher has experience in the particular area and will be the best one to describe the class and make recommendations based on your interests, background, and plans.
 If you are selecting multiple AP/Advanced courses, please use a copy of this form for each class.
 If you would like to submit a back-up form for an alternate AP course in the event that scheduling prohibits enrollment in your first choice course, these forms are also due by the deadline below.
-Students will not be permitted to add an AP course to their 2020-2021 schedule past September 11, 2020.
+Students will not be permitted to add an AP course to their 2021-2022 schedule past September 10, 2021.